jiatuya/PDM/README.md

 Then another logistic regression model was built using the other half SNVs to predict final result (user selection).
 The outcome is based on previous user’s choice, annotated results/confirmed are marked as positive, the rest are marked as negative.  **A random down-sampling method applied, missing values are filled by feature means.** On test set, overall accuracy is around 79.1%, overall sensitivity is 85.5%, overall AUC is 0.86. [scalar](c_or_not_lr_scalar.sav) [model](c_or_not_lr_model.sav)

-This model then used on 423 new data (not the test set), sensitivity and specifity for each models are collected and shown below.
+This model then used on 423 new data (not the test set) for verification, sensitivity and specifity for each model are collected and presented below.
 ![](verify_new_data.png)

 ### Future Work Thoughts